XPO, Inc.

-XPO, Inc. is an American transportation company that conducts less-than-truckload shipping in North America.
-The company's headquarters are located in Greenwich, Connecticut, U.S., and they have 564 locations and globally.
+XPO, Inc. (XPO Logistics, Inc.) is an American transportation company that conducts less-than-truckload shipping in North America.
+The company has headquarters in Greenwich, Connecticut, and has 614 locations globally.
+XPO is the second largest provider of less-than-truckload (LTL) services in North America, operating in 99 percent of all U.S. postal codes.

+In Europe, XPO provides dedicated truckload, LTL, truck brokerage, managed transportation, last mile, and freight forwarding services.
+The company also manages multimodal solutions, such as road-rail and road-short sea combinations.

 History

+2011–2021

-The company was initially called Express-1 Expedited Solutions and listed on American Stock Exchange with ticket XPO.
+The company was initially called Express-1 Expedited Solutions and listed on American Stock Exchange under the ticker symbol XPO.
 It was acquired by Brad Jacobs and renamed to XPO Logistics in September 2011.
 In June 2012, XPO listed its shares on the New York Stock Exchange.

 XPO has acquired a number of logistics businesses in North America and overseas.
 Some notable acquisitions include: 3PD, Inc. (August 2013), Pacer International, Inc. (March 2014), Norbert Dentressangle SA (April 2015) and Con-way Inc. (October 2015).
-XPO paid US$3.56 billion, including acquired debt, for European transport company Norbert Dentressangle and US$3 billion for Con-way Inc.

-XPO sold their truckload division (acquired from Con-Way) to TransForce for $558 million in cash.
+XPO paid US$3.56 billion, which included acquired debt, for European transport company Norbert Dentressangle and $3 billion for Con-way.
+In 2016, XPO sold its truckload division (acquired from Con-Way) to TransForce for $558 million in cash.

-In June 2016, XPO was included in the Fortune 500 list of the largest U.S. corporations based on revenue.
+In June 2016, XPO was included in the Fortune 500 list of the largest US corporations based on revenue.

-In 2019, XPO was the first global logistics company to join the Massachusetts Institute of Technology (MIT) Industrial Liaison Program, a partnership organization that pairs MIT resources with corporations worldwide to solve global business challenges.

 The company has conducted logistics operations for the Evian Golf Championship and the Paris Marathon.
 In 2019, XPO Logistics released a mobile game simulating freight operations for the Tour de France.

-In March 2022, XPO sold its North American intermodal business to Illinois-based STG Logistics for $710 million.

-Company reorganization

-Beginning in 2021, XPO Logistics broke into three separate publicly-traded companies, making XPO solely an LTL provider.
+Beginning in 2021, XPO Logistics broke into three separate publicly traded companies, making XPO solely a less-than-truckload (LTL) provider.